kanbanyte/sepa/assessments/sadrr.md

 	PerceptionNode --> Subscriber1: broadcasts
 	PerceptionNode --> Subscriber2: broadcasts
 	PerceptionNode --> OtherSubscribers: broadcasts
 ```

+This design ensures modularity by encapsulating the entire computer vision system into its own module,
+enabling independent development of other components, such as the robot arm control system.

+The publisher-subscriber architecture promotes loose coupling between the perception system and other components.
+By using an asynchronous messaging model, the pub-sub architecture also facilitates real-time communication between multiple components which
+demand that the sender is not blocked waiting for the response.

+If the client wishes to extend the capabilities of the robot arm beyond the scope defined in this project,
+they can easily register new components to the perception system and retrieve visual data without any modification.

+## Alternatives

+## Messaging queue

+An alternative architecture considered for this project is the messaging queue system.
+In this system, data is pushed into a message queue and clients can asynchronously retrieve and process that data.

+Similar to the pub-sub model, the message queue decouples consumers from producers and facilitates asynchronous data processing.
+However a single queue is limited to only one consumer hence multiple queues are needed, adding overhead that can negatively affect performance.

 ## System Architecture
 > *[Present the system architecture in this section.*\